 I’d say growing our company from being just Pat and myself to having a small team working for us.
 I’m also proud that we’ve created a business that helps so many people transform their ideas into something innovative while we get to work on solving problems.
 Being able to grow and adapt, especially during the pandemic, is a massive achievement for me!

 What are your future goals, both for yourself and the company?

 At the moment, the future feels unpredictable with the supply chain problems and the continuing pandemic.
 However, I do hold a lot of hope for the future of DefProc.
 This year, we have worked on some fantastic projects that I can’t wait to share, and we have some exciting work coming up for a big creative project for early 2022 and some exciting work involving fish!
 The long-term goal for DefProc is to continue to improve our innovation team’s capabilities to work with bigger brands and to see the expansion of Push to Talk as a service to new locations across the UK.

 On a personal level, I have just bought my first house.
 It is an old arts and crafts house, and a renovation project is something that I have always wanted to do!
 It already has LoRaWAN sensors to monitor the humidity to prevent damp patches.

 Who is your favourite modern inventor and why?

 Hedy Lamar is one of the most iconic women inventors of the 20th Century.
-Although she was known mainly for being a beautiful actress, she was the inventor of early Wi-Fi.
-Lamar invented a frequency hopping system, but she wasn’t taken seriously because of expectations surrounding her career as an actress.
-Lamar also worked with Howard Hughes, helping him with his aeroplane designs, and from there, the list goes on of things that she contributed to.
-She was just so incredibly bright, and I wish more people knew how brilliant she was away from the cinema screen.
+Although she is most known as a beautiful actress, she invented an early form of Wi-Fi.
+Lamar created a frequency hopping system but wasn’t taken seriously because of expectations surrounding her acting career.
+Lamar also worked with Howard Hughes, helping him with his aeroplane designs, and from there, the list goes on of things that she contributed.
+She was incredibly bright, and I wish more people knew how brilliant she was away from the cinema screen.